 3. Have your guests interviewed- I “hire” a fashion consultant and celebrity consultant (friends of course) to interview the guests as they arrive.
 The fashion consultant talks about what they are wearing, etc and the celebrity consultant is my version of Ryan Seacrest.
 She asks who you are Disney Bounding as and to explain your look, as well as other pertinent questions about the Oscar nominees.

 7. Have An Open Bar– I know many of you might be questioning this and that’s fine.
 My guests are with me for around 5-6 hours including the red carpet and the “after party”.
 They have a few drinks at the beginning and then switch to non-alcoholic served to them by my bartender.
 Never let your guests leave if they are intoxicated, clearly!
 Now, that being said, this is another great way to show your Disney Side!
 I like to have a bar menu that includes constant drinks each year and then a few new additions.
 I theme the new additions around whatever Disney films are nominated that year!
-Last year we had Judy’s Hustle (Zootopia) and Moana Pineapple Soda Punch (Moana), a fun drink to honor the movies nominated for best animated feature.
+A couple of Years ago we had Judy’s Hustle (Zootopia) and Moana Pineapple Soda Punch (Moana), a fun drink to honor the movies nominated for best animated feature.
 The other way to show my Disney Side at the bar is with Mickey ice cubes for the drinks.
 It’s subtle but perfect.
-This year we have a few new drinks and the star is Star Wars (I have light saber stir sticks!).
+This year we have a few new drinks and snacks themed around many of the nominated Disney films…. watch the live feed on FB!

 9. Give Away Swag Bags– I will admit that I spend some good money on swag bags but you don’t have to go the same route.
 I have an area that has everything set up elaborately and my hostess guides them through the process of picking their items.
 I have 10 items per guest which have included sunglasses, perfume, wine, $1000000 chocolate bars, clipboard key chains, makeup and, of course, movies.
 The movies are how I show my Disney Side, by making them Disney made films.
 I have had Disney scented candles in the bags, as well.
-This year, we have Disney Jamberry wraps!
-We also have Moana inspired bracelets flown in from Hawaii!
+We have also had Disney Jamberry wraps!
 People love getting free gifts!

 10. Choose Your Oscar Winners– We have ballots available for every guest to fill out their choice of winners for every category nominated.
 We keep track as we go and then, at the end of the night, we hand out an award to the person who got the most correct.